Architectural Technology & Building Performance MSc

 Entry requirements

 The entry requirement for this course is a Bachelor (Honours) Degree at 2:2 or above.
-We are looking for an academic background in Architectural Technology, Architectural Engineering, or Architecture (RIBA Part 1 accredited).
+We are looking for an academic background in Architecture or Architectural Technology (RIBA Part 1 accredited).

 We may also consider lesser qualifications if you have sufficient relevant work experience within the industry.
 If you apply with less than an Honours degree, our Admissions Team will review your application and let you know whether a portfolio is also required.